aws-samples/lambda-authorizer-oidc-adapter/README.md

 ## 2. Test Your Application

 To test the solution, we are going to use the Keycloak as OIDC Provider.
-To Deploy Keycloak independly in your AWS Account, follow: <<repo>>
+To Deploy Keycloak independly in your AWS Account, follow: [oidc-provider-keycloak](https://github.com/aws-samples/oidc-provider-keycloak)

 ### 2.1.
 Terminal - Invoke your API
 First, use terminal to run the following command to invoke your API without any JWT token: